P35.006 Lightning Performance and Grounding of Transmission Lines

 Mechanical Aging of Surge Arrestor Leads Results Summary

-Alternative Ground Materials for Counterpoises Results Summary
+Alternative Ground materials for Counterpoises Results Summary

 Lightning Performance Targets and Structure Footing Resistance Targets Reference